If you or your students are having trouble accessing YouTube videos through Edpuzzle, take a look at this list of common issues and their solutions.

 If YouTube isn't an option at your school:

-- You can flip your class.
-This means that you assign the videos to watch at home and you get more time in the classroom.
+You can also try flipping your class.
+This means that you assign the videos for students to watch at home and you get more time in the classroom.
+If you’re interested in learning more about this practice, check out our self-paced course Edpuzzle Flipped.